StrongKey/fido2/docs/Clustering_Guide_Linux.md

     https://<PoC-VM-FQDN>:8181

-## Simulating Node Failures in the FIDO2 Server Cluster
+## Simulating Node Failures in the SKFS Cluster

 Following are several methods to simulate failures of an SKFS node within the cluster for verification purposes:

- 1. Remove the ethernet cable from one of the SKFS nodes.
+ 1. Remove the Ethernet cable from one of the SKFS nodes.
  2. Shut down the Payara Applicatiion Server on one of the SKFS nodes.
  3. Close port 8181 by disabling the firewall rule that accepts connections on SKFS.
  4. Modify the configuration of HAProxy on the load balancer to remove one of the SKFS nodes.